HYPOTHETICAL COPYRIGHT TROLL SHORT STORY

-Here are few other quotes for the Loyola Law Review article:
+Here are few other quotes for the Iowa Law Review article:

 “Over the past six years, a small group of copyright owners has deluged the federal court system with lawsuits against John Doe defendants alleging online copyright infringement.
 These lawsuits are sometimes directed against a single defendant, sometimes thousands.